gabrielreisresende/invest-wallet-api/README.md

 mvn spring-boot:run
 ```

 There you go.
-The application is now available at `http://localhost:8080`.
+The application is now available at `http://localhost:8080/api/v1`.

 ```
-Tomcat started on port(s): 8080 (http)
+Tomcat started on port(s): 8080 (http) with contextpath '/api/v1'
 Started AppConfig in xxxx seconds (JVM running for xxxx)
 ```